 It’s 2018.
 Most singles are dating online.
-It can feel much simpler to strike up conversations and flirt with others there, than it does in real life.
+It can feel much simpler to strike up conversations and flirt with others there, than it does on an IRL first date.
 You might make bolder moves and feel more confident online since you have extra time to create a response and have an idea of what a person is like before you strike up a conversation with them.

 Due to this change in initial conversations, it’s also tricky to navigate going from chatting online to dating in the real world.
 Dating in person is completely different than online since you don’t have the time to think of a clever response and the other person can catch on to your non-verbal cues.
 Real personalities truly come out.
 If you’re having trouble figuring out how to make this transition and impress others in person just as you do online, this post is for you.
 The following is a guide on how to keep your confidence as you make the shift from texting to meeting in person.

 It’s so easy to act completely different online than you do in person.
 There’s even an entire show dedicated to catching people who lie on their online profiles.
 To avoid coming off differently on the IRL first date, make an effort to be yourself in what you say and how you appear online to begin with.
 No one wants to go into a date thinking a person is one way, only to find out that they’ve been suppressing their true personality through text messages.
 As you find yourself getting into conversations online, reflect on how you’re presenting yourself and consider if this is the way you’d act with people you know in real life.
 If you find that you’re hiding your true personality or succumbing under pressure to act a certain way, adjust your communication to reflect who you truly are instead.

 Chatting on dating apps while being authentically yourself will help you feel more confident when you meet that person in real life.
 Your match wants to date you in person now because they were intrigued by what you portrayed online.
 If the conversations you had on the app align with who you are, you can feel confident that this person will be equally intrigued by you on the date.